csail-csg/pyverilator/README.rst

 PyVerilator
 ===========

-This package provides wrapper to generate and use verilator hardware models.
+This package provides a wrapper to generate and use verilator hardware models in python.

 Installing Non-Development Version